 Churchill often worked 18-hour days.
 So he had a room to stay in the bunker.
 His wife also had a room here, as did his staff.

 A museum on the life and work of Churchill is now in the building, next to the War Rooms.
+Follow the arrows showing the direction of the tour, and about midway you will enter the museum.
 It’s a well done museum telling of an eccentric leader.
 He wouldn’t allow his staff to whistle, for example.
 And he took a nap in the afternoon, making it clear he was not to be disturbed.

-The War Rooms were used throughout World War II.
-It amazes me that they were left for years as they were on the day the war ended.
-They were opened to the public in the 1980s.
+The War Rooms served as a hive of activity throughout World War II.
+Fortunately for all of us history buffs, they were left for years as they were on the day the war ended.
+They opened to the public in the 1980s.
 So you and I today can walk in the steps of the war leaders and imagine that dark and uncertain time.

-The Churchill War Rooms are under the Treasury building in the Westminster area of London.
+The nearest tube station to the War Rooms is Westminster.
+Head to the Treasury building in the Westminster area.
 The building itself looks like any other office building.
-The treasure lies underground and is well worth a visit if you’re anywhere near London.

 29 Comments